 Shannon has 20 years’ experience transforming criminal and juvenile justice systems in Oregon and Louisiana.
 As a policy advocate, strategist, and direct service provider, she’s led efforts to establish and implement many of the leading-edge public safety and criminal justice reforms of the past two decades.
 She co-founded the Juvenile Justice Project of Louisiana and served as Policy Director for Innocence Project New Orleans.
 In 2008, she began her role as Deputy Director at Partnership for Safety and Justice, where she sets and drives the organization’s integrated approach to reform, addressing the needs and rights of people who commit crimes, people who are victims of crime, and the families and communities of both.
 She is a proud single mom to a fabulous daughter and stepson.

-Born in Mesa, Arizona and raised in Southern California, Cleo is a second generation Taiwanese American.
-She joined Partnership for Safety and Justice in August 2015 and is responsible for overseeing the organization’s individual and foundation development efforts.
-Previously, she worked in development at UCLA.
-There she was dedicated to improving mentorship and access to STEM education for students of color and raising support for the university’s research, education, and community outreach programs in women’s health.
+Cleo joined Partnership for Safety and Justice in August 2015 and is responsible for advancing the organization’s individual and foundation fundraising efforts.
+Previously, she worked in development at UCLA, where she was dedicated to increasing access to STEM education for students of color and raising support for the university’s research, education, and community outreach programs in women’s health.
 Cleo currently serves on the board of Asian Pacific American Network of Oregon (APANO) and Oregon Abuse Advocates & Survivors in Service (OAASIS).
 She received a BA in Criminology from UC Irvine and MPhil in Criminological Research from University of Cambridge.

 Finance and Operations Director